 Also, the immune system can start attacking the thyroid gland, resulting in autoimmune thyroid conditions, such as Hashimoto’s thyroiditis and Graves’ disease.

-Thyroid disorders include the following:
+Thyroid problems include the following (37):

 - Thyroid nodules, which are small lumps that may cause excessive hormone production